-Hygiene "Expand" and "collapse" but tons can help
+Hygiene "Exp "coll tons

-Health staff to naviga through the questions qui and fill out
+Health staff throu quest and t

-Medications Yes Declined more relevantion.
+Medications Yes Declined more infor

 Exercise Yes Declined

 Vitamins Yes Declined

 Protein Yes Declined

 Emotional Well-Being

+Emotional Well-Being

 (2) Add prompt questions.

 Right now, critical incident reports only ask about the immediate negative event.
 We would add questions about the context in which those behaviors occurred.
 And collect that data in a more systematic way so that trends could be identified.
 To balance out negative event reporting, we would also ask for a contrasting positive data point.
 We find comparing and contrasting extreme events leads to new insights.
-New idea: nudge people to identify contextual variables to identify trends.
+New idea: nudge people to identify contextual variables to

+e event.

 Before

 Where was it?
 Group care home

+When was it?
 Mon, 1 June 10.45

-When was it?
 Who were there?
-Carol, Susan 10.73
+Carol, Susan

-Please describe what you noticed Monica was not feeling well this morning Her facial expression indicated that she was not in a good mood.
-I came late and did not have time to debrief with her care about what happened the night before.
-I only learned later that she did not sleep well.
-We got into the car and drove to Queen's Park.
-The traffic was pretty light.
-We arrived at around 11.15.
-Monica sat in the car for a 5 minutes.
-She looked at the park, she smiled when she saw a bird, and stepped outside.
-I followed her for a distance.
+Please describe what you noticed Monica was not feeling we Her facial expression indica was not in a good mood.
+I add not have time to debrie about what happened the nonly learned later that she well.
+We got into the car an Queen's Park.
+The traffic was We arrived at around 11.1 in the car for a 5 minutes.
+So the park, she smiled when so and stepped outside.
+I follow distance. ated that she came late and f with her carer hight before.
+I did not sleep had drove to as pretty light.
+S. Monica sat the saw a bird,

 During

 Where was it?
 Queen's Park

 When was it?
 Mon, 1 June 11.30

 Who were there?
 Carol, families having picnic, kids playing

 Please describe what you noticed Monica walked for about 7 minutes.
 She saw dog feces, and picked it up.
 Before I could go near her, she put the feces in her mouth, chewed it and swallowed it.
-I tre to open her mouth by pressing her jaws, and asked her to spit it out.
-But it's gone reached for her hand and took her back the car.
+I tried to open her mouth by pressing her jaws, and asked her to spit it out.
+But it's gone.
+I reached for her hand and took her back to the car.
 I reached for my phone and called Tara, Monica's mother to tell her about what happened.
 I drove Monica to the nearest hospital.

 After

-After Where was it?
+Where was it?
 Simon Hospital

 New idea: prompt people to think about contrasting events and behaviours

 Tell us about a day when the person acted differently than today:

-What was differen nt
+What was differer nt

 Activity

 Place

 Time

 Mood

 Health

 Weather

 Conversations

 (3) Create a database of staff suggestions.

 Paperwork always flows up the chain of command, with little coming back down.
-We think data should be tit-for-tat.
+We think data should be titfor-tat.
 Fill out a form, and get back something that's useful.
 Like 3 suggestions for alternative activities to try, with a little story to read or video to watch.
 To do this, we would create a database with specific staff suggestions.
 Tagged by context, interest area, type of behavior.
 So that we could generate suggested responses just like Amazon generates suggested titles.
 By making great staff practice more visible and usable, we can start to shift the culture.
 New idea: offer evidence-based suggestions from other staff in order to raise the visibility and usability of good existing practice

-44 The current online Logbook
+The current online Logbook